edgarberm/dashup/README.md

 ## Features

 Dashup provides a simple and versatile solution for building interactive dashboards in your **React** applications.
-With its intuitive API and extensive customization options, you can create dynamic and visually appealing dashboards in no time.
+With its intuitive API and extensive customization options, you can create dynamic and visually dope dashboards in no time.

-Whether you need draggable and resizable widgets for flexible layout arrangements, static widgets for displaying static information or visual elements, or a serialized layout for saving and loading dashboard configurations, this component library has you covered.
+Whether you need draggable and resizable widgets for flexible layout arrangements, fixed widgets, or a serialized layout for saving and loading dashboard configurations, this component library has you covered.

 #### ⚛️ 100% React & TypeScript

-The components are built using React and TypeScript, ensuring type safety and a seamless integration with your existing React projects.
+The components are built using [React v18](https://github.com/facebook/react/) and [TypeScript](https://www.typescriptlang.org/), ensuring type safety and a seamless integration with your existing projects.

 #### 🍿 Zero dependencies